-How to Cook Acorn Squash to Perfection
+This Is the Easiest, Most Effective Way to Cook an Acorn Squash to Perfection

 Acorn squash is a delicious type of winter squash, alongside other gourds like pumpkin, butternut squash, and spaghetti squash.
 As with other fall favorites, peak season is October to March but it's available year-round.
 Acorn squash is smaller, rounder, and greener than most other squash varieties that you'll find in the grocery store, but serves up just as much flavor and nutritional value.

 Speaking of which, this veggie's loaded with vitamin C, potassium, and fiber, too, so there are countless easy, healthy acorn squash recipes you can make.
-It can be prepared in a number of delicious ways, too—find plenty of fun options below—but our favorite just might be the simplest: roasted (or baked) acorn squash.
+It can be prepared in a number of delicious ways, too—find plenty of fun recipe options below—but our favorite just might be the simplest: roasted (or baked) acorn squash.
 Cooking acorn squash on a sheet pan in the oven is an incredibly low-maintenance, comfort-food favorite that'll take less than five minutes to prepare.
 Plus, once it's been roasted, you can puree leftovers to make acorn squash soup, dice it and toss into salads, and more.
 Read on for how to prep and cook acorn squash.

-How to Roast Acorn Squash
+How to Cook Acorn Squash in the Oven

 Preheat oven to 425°F. Lay both acorn squash halves down, cut side up, on a lined baking sheet and drizzle with 2 tablespoons olive oil, 2 tablespoons unsalted butter, ½ teaspoon kosher salt, and ¼ teaspoon ground black pepper.
 For additional flavor and a little sweetness, you can add 2 teaspoons brown sugar and ½ teaspoon cinnamon over the flesh of the squash.
 Cook for 45 to 50 minutes, or until a fork can pierce through the tender flesh.
 From here, you can scoop it out and mash it, puree it, or simply serve and eat it as-is.